Applying for a permanent residence card for third-country national family members of EU citizens entitled to freedom of movement

 Note (for further information on the deadline):

 The permanent residence card is issued for an indefinite period.
-Only the electronic card itself is issued for a limited period and must be renewed after it expires.
+Only the electronic card itself is issued for a limited period and must be renewed once it expires.

 Processing time

-The processing time may vary depending on the workload of the immigration office, but will not exceed six months.
+The processing time may vary depending on the workload of the Foreigners’ Registration Office, but will not exceed six months.

-It takes approximately 4 to 6 weeks for the Federal Printing Office to produce the permanent residence card.
+It takes approximately 4 to 6 weeks for the Federal Printing Office to issue the permanent residence card.

 Responsible body